Login / Quote Area

 The shape and feature set of the Symphony came from the customer's many years of experience from within the orchestral music industry.
 The simple controls for the musicians, the microphone amplifier setup hidden away from the musicians, the ability to mount the Symphony on a microphone stand and a clean blank audience facing side of the box were all key required features.

-Being a high caliber audio environment naturally the microphone amplifiers and monitoring circuits had to be the best available, which was made possible because of our many years of experience in broadcast audio.
+Being a high calibre audio environment naturally the microphone amplifiers and monitoring circuits had to be the best available, which was made possible because of our many years of experience in broadcast audio.

 Pro Sound news ran an article in June 2017 highlighting the history & requirements for the Symphony.